thomasnield/kotlin-machine-learning-demos/README.md

 This is a Kotlin application that experiments with different machine learning algorithms to recommend a light/dark font against different background colors.

+Some algorithms are built completely from scratch but others are showcased using a library.

 The current algorithms/library implementations:

 - Formulaic